rishish-kumar-singh/code-assignment-solution/README.md

           gradle run --args "C:\\Users\\username\\solution\\src\\main\\resources\\logs\\logfile.txt"

-Step 3:   To view the results which are stored in DB table, we can using below gradle task command:
+Step 3:   To view the results which are stored in DB table, we can use below gradle task command:

           gradle readDBTable